Stockflare/sitemapper/README.md

 The same applies for compression

-Passing false to those variable will not trun off the compression or pinging, you must not pass them at all
+Passing false to those variables will not trun off the compression or pinging, you must not pass them at all.